telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-processes.md

 ## Creating a "Hide Traffic from Specific Processes" Rule

-In this example, we will create a rule named "Hide Traffic from Specific Processes" that hides all captured traffic except for traffic generated from a Chromium-based browser.
+This example shows how to create a rule named "Hide Traffic from Specific Processes" that hides all captured traffic except for traffic generated from a Chromium-based browser.

 Create a "Hide Traffic from Specific Processes" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).